simran-khanuja/awesome-multilingual-nlp/README.md

 ## Datasets
+[On the Cross-lingual Transferability of Monolingual Representations](https://arxiv.org/abs/1910.11856), *Artetxe et al.*, ACL 2020

 ## Position Papers
 [The State and Fate of Linguistic Diversity and Inclusion in the NLP World](https://aclanthology.org/2020.acl-main.560/), *Joshi et al.*, ACL 2020